openmsupply/conforma-docs/docs/public/content/docs/getting-started/design-system.md

 ## How to design your system

 <div>
-    <p class = "omsupdate">Work in Progress - please come back soon and we will have updated this page!</p>
+    <p class = "omsupdate">Work in Progress - please come back soon and we will have updated this page!

+    In the meantime, if you are interested in using Conforma please contact [The mSupply Foundation](https://msupply.foundation/about) and we will be glad to help :)</p>
 </div>

-In the meantime, if you are interested in using Conforma please contact [The mSupply Foundation](https://msupply.foundation/about) and we will be glad to help :)

 ## Basic concepts